 The post-mortem appearances vary greatly.
 There have been found achymeningitis hemorrhagica, atrophy of the cortical substance, fatty degeneration of the ganglionic cells of the voluntary muscles, of the heart, liver and kidneys, thickening of the coats of the veins, thickening of the mucous membrane of the stomach and sacrum , flat erosions, hyperaemic vessels and increased pigmentation of the mucous membranes of the stomach, a granulated condition due to interstitial development of increased connective tissue or cirrhosis of the liver.

 Confirmed drunkards are no doubt hard cases to manage.
 Some we will not be able to reform, unless we can take them entirely out of their wonted associations and submit them to moral treatment.
 Others probably may be approached if we succeed in producing in them a disgust for whiskey, and accustom them to the use of milk as a main diet.
-Still others, perhaps all, will be relieved of many of their symptoms by a careful selection of one or the other of the following remedies.
+Still others, perhaps all, will be relieved of many of their symptoms by a careful selection of one or the other of the following homeopathic medicine for alcoholism.

 Angelica: In 15 drop doses of the tincture, three times a day, has caused disgust for liquor.